 When you think of ways to prevent and treat hair loss, scrubbing your scalp may not be high up on your list.
-And indeed while results-driven serums (such as our 5*-rated Follicle Boost Hair Density Serum) are great for tackling hair loss head-on, scrubbing your scalp can also help.
+And indeed while results-driven serums (such as our 5*-rated Follicle Boost Hair Density Serum) are great for tackling hair loss head-on, using a scalp scrub is an essential step for stimulating hair growth.
+Let's unpack: does exfoliating scalp help hair growth?

 Our resident dermatologist Dr Sue Ann Chan explains further.